 Governor Lee Releases Proposed Budget Amendment

 The Lee Administration released its amendment to the 2024-2025 fiscal year proposed budget.
 The amendment adjusts the governor’s original proposal based on the state’s revenue trends.
-Along with most of the key UT investments the governor proposed at the beginning of the year, the amendment adds authorization language and additional funds to
+Along with most of the key UT investments the governor proposed at the beginning of the year, the amendment adds authorization language and additional funds to support UT partnerships.

 Additional investments include: